-First nine cities processed in the first year of the project have brought very interesting results.
+First twenty cities processed in the first year and a half of the project have brought very interesting results.

 Kladno is one of processed towns situated 30 km north west from Prague.
 The town consists both of a core, and associated parts.
 The city was an industrial city in the communist period of the republic.
 The industrial production has been extremely declining since 1990 and most inhabitants are employed in Prague at present.
-Figure 1 shows spatial changes of four functional classes between 1969 and 2009 mapped by the above mentioned method.
-The dashed line (Figure 1 a) determines the core area as an administrative city boundary at the end of the 70-ies in the 20th century.
+Fig. 2 shows spatial changes of four functional classes between 1969 and 2009 mapped by the above mentioned method.
+The dashed line (Fig. 2a) determines the core area as an administrative city boundary at the end of 70-ies in the 20th century.
 The solid line delineates the administrative city boundary since 80-ies of the previous century which has not changed.
 The red color patches are residential areas in 1969.
-The green patches are residential areas built between 1969 and 2008.
+The green patches are residential areas built between 1969 and 2008 [3].